The procedure under the PCT has great advantages for the applicant, the patent offices and the general public:

 v. and an abstract

-3. What are the requirement to obtain an international filing date ?
+3. What are the requirements to obtain an international filing date ?

 c.
 The international application must contain :